 - Detection capabilities - some cameras are slow to "trigger" while others "trigger" in 0.2 seconds.

 Finding a Camera Trap

 This is pretty self-explanatory.
-If your budget requires each camera to stay under $250 then you can immediately eliminate every camera over that price point.
+If your camera trapping for wildlife research budget requires each camera to stay under $250 then you can immediately eliminate every camera over that price point.